 (f ∘ g)(x) = (g ∘ f)(x) = x

-You can find the composite of two functions by replacing every x in the outer function with the equation for the inner function (the input).
+To solve the composite of two functions, replace every x in the outer function with the equation for the inner function (the input).

 |(f ∘ g)(x)||=||f(g(x)) = 4(2x + 1)2 + 3|